-How Many Units of Botox or Dysport Will I Need?
-A Complete Guide
+How Many Units of Botox Do I Need?
+A Guide to Dysport, Letybo & Jeuveau

-If you’re considering Botox or Dysport, one of the first questions you probably have is: “How many units will I need?”
+If you’re considering Botox, one of the most common questions we hear is: “How many units of Botox do I need?”

-The key thing to know: Dysport units are measured differently than Botox units.
-You’ll usually see a higher Dysport unit number, but that doesn’t mean the treatment is stronger or more expensive — pricing and effectiveness balance out.
+Dysport units are measured differently than Botox, Letybo, and Jeuveau units.
+That’s why Dysport numbers appear higher — it does not mean the treatment is stronger or more expensive.
+Pricing and effectiveness typically balance out.

 • Forehead lines